Skip to main content

 Security Baseline Assessment

-With the asset and data inventories complete, the virtual CISO conducts a security baseline assessment.
+With the asset and data inventories complete, the security lead conducts a security baseline assessment.
 This is a structured evaluation of your current security status across key domains: access control, endpoint protection, network security, data protection, backup and recovery, incident response readiness, and governance.

 The output is not a 200-page technical report.
 It is a clear, prioritised gap analysis that tells you exactly where you stand today and what needs to happen first.
 For most 50-person companies, the baseline assessment reveals a pattern: some technical controls are in place (antivirus, firewalls, basic backups), but governance, policy, and process controls are largely absent.